strange behaviour of double precision grompp with amber ff

 compromise between expected function, numerical accuracy and grompp

-#1 Updated by Mark Abraham about 9 years ago
+#1 Updated by Mark Abraham over 9 years ago

 - Category changed from 6 to mdrun